 Our therapists specialize in dealing with a variety of issues such as, acute trauma, post-traumatic stress, trauma, anxiety, depression, sexual addiction, substance use, co-occurring disorders and significant persistent mental illness.
 Modalities used: Eye Movement Desensitization and Reprocessing (EMDR), Brainspotting, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and Cognitive Processing Therapy.

 All services are billed to private insurance, covered by workman’s compensation, or private pay.
 If there is a situation where someone is not able to afford counseling services there are grants and donor funding that may cover the cost of services so please do not let this deter you from receiving help.

 See below to meet the team.

 Director of Behavioral Health

 Jason Workman received a master’s degree in Clinical Mental Health Counseling.
 Jason is a licensed independent mental health practitioner, Licensed Alcohol and Drug Counselor, and Clinically Certified Trauma Professional.
-He has worked with first responders in Nebraska for more than 15 years as a Law Enforcement Chaplain, as a member of the state Critical Incident Stress Management Team (CISM) and presently is a Regional Clinical Director for the state CISM team.
-Jason’s experiences include previously serving as a firefighter/EMT in Northern California, Child Protective Services (investigations), Nebraska Department of Correctional Services and Nebraska State Probation.
-Jason’s experience and passion for working with first responders is what has led him to create the First Responders Support Team.
-Jason is available to see clients in persona and via telehealth in Nebraska and via telehealth in Iowa.
+For over 15 years Jason has worked with Nebraska’s first responders as a Law Enforcement Chaplain and Field Traumatologist.
+Jason provides clinical services and crisis interventions for first responders through 1:1 support or utilizing Critical incident defusing/debriefings.
+Jason brings past experiences, having served as a firefighter/EMT in Northern California, Child Protective Services (investigations), Nebraska Department of Correctional Services and Nebraska State Probation.
+Jason is available to see clients in Nebraska, in-person or via telehealth.
+Clients in Iowa can be seen via telehealth.